pooja2409/cnn-multi-class-classifier/model_serving/README.md

 `source cnnenv.bin.activate`
 2. Install other packages required for part 3
 `pip install -r requirements.txt`
+3. Move to the model_serving folder
+`cd model_serving`
-3. Run the model_server with arguments using model_server.py file
+4. Run the model_server with arguments using model_server.py file
 `python model_server.py --saved_model_location ../models/base_model.h5 --input_shape 28 28 1`
-4. Please note it take two arguments the saved model location and the input shape that must have been used while training
+5. Please note it take two arguments the saved model location and the input shape that must have been used while training

 Endpoints: